 10.21.1 Types of PUDs Permissible.
 Planned Unit Developments (PUDs) are allowed for new projects on undeveloped land, redevelopment of previously built sites, or conversions of existing buildings and land.
-The land use districts in which they are a conditional use are identified in the land use district descriptions in Section 4.2 of this Ordinance and the Official Shoreland Zoning Map.
+The shoreland overlay districts in which they are a conditional use are identified in the shoreland overlay district descriptions in [Section 10.9](#) of this Ordinance and the Official Shoreland Zoning Map.

-10.21.2 Processing of PUDs Planned Unit Developments must be processed as a conditional use, except that an expansion to an existing commercial PUD involving six (6) or fewer new dwelling units or sites since the date this Ordinance was adopted is permissible as a permitted use provided the total project density does not exceed the allowable densities calculated in the project density evaluation procedures in Section 8.5.
+10.21.2 Processing of PUDs Planned Unit Developments must be processed as a conditional use, except that an expansion to an existing commercial PUD involving six (6) or fewer new dwelling units or sites since the date this Ordinance was adopted is permissible as a permitted use provided the total project density does not exceed the allowable densities calculated in the project density evaluation procedures outlined in Section 10.21.5.
 Expansions exceeding these limits must be processed as conditional uses and meet the standards in this section.
 Approval cannot occur until the environmental review process (EAW/E1S) is complete.